Super Smash Bros.

 Unused Player Spawn Locations

 Unused 2P-4P spawn locations for stages that are only accessible in 1P Game.
-These can only be accessed through the battle debug menu.
+These stages can only be played through the battle debug menu or GameShark codes.

 Metal Mario's Stage

 "Race to the Finish" Stage

-The stage used in the Race to the Finish bonus contains unused spawn locations for Player 2, Player 3, and Player 4.
+The Race to the Finish bonus stage contains unused spawn locations for Player 2, Player 3, and Player 4.